Introduction

 - Setup Support: Installation and configuration of your monitoring instance

-- Custom Features: Adaptations to your specific requirements
+- Custom Features: Tailored to your specific requirements

 - SLA Contracts: Guaranteed response times for enterprise clients

-For pricing and inquiries regarding commercial support, contact Georg Ringer directly via:
+For pricing and enquiries about commercial support, contact Georg Ringer directly via:

 - GitHub: @georgringer